Unfortunately there isn't yet a GUI for creating custom banks. This will come in the next major

 type defines the type of output event (see below), e.g. note, cc, etc.

 @channel specifies the destination MIDI channel of the output event and, unless

 -, it implies subsequent MIDI events will also be routed to that destination

 When channel is not specified, the destination channel will be dictated by the destination channel the defined by the user when the bank was configured on the track.
 (See the usage page for more information on source and destination channels.)

-output event to the destination(s) setup by the previously activated
+the destination(s) setup by the previously activated articulation.

-.bus (prerelease) specifies the destination bus of the output event and subsequent incoming
+.bus specifies the destination bus of the output event and subsequent incoming

 events when the articulation is activated.